China orders real name register for online video uploads

 Youku Tudou declined to comment.
 Officials at Renren were not available for immediate comment.

-Rights groups and dissidents criticised the latest crackdown as another tool for the ruling Communist Party to limit criticism of it and to further control freedom of expression.
+Rights groups and dissidents criticized the latest crackdown as another tool for the ruling Communist Party to limit criticism of it and to further control freedom of expression.

 China has attempted to implement similar real-name registration rules, including when buying SIM cards for mobile phones and signing up for Tencent's WeChat mobile messaging app and microblogs.